-- A recipient reasonably interpreting the subject line would likely conclude that the message advertises or promotes a commercial product or service; and
+- A recipient reasonably interpreting the subject line would likely conclude that the message advertises or promotes a commercial product or service; or

 - A recipient reasonably interpreting the body of the message would likely conclude that the primary purpose of the message is to advertise or promote a product or service.

 Factors relevant to that interpretation include the location of the commercial content (for example, is it at the beginning of the message?); how much of the message is dedicated to commercial content; and how color, graphics, type size, style, etc., are used to highlight the commercial content.

 Q. What if the email includes information from more than one company?
 Who is the “sender” responsible for CAN-SPAM compliance?